telmogoncalves/telmo/writings/its-the-right-way.md

 pressure on you to follow the right way.

-Sometime you're taking advice from folks that never build a single application in their lifes, now tell me, if you've never built an application how the hell you're in a position of telling others how they should learn how to code?
-Spoiler alert, you're not.
+Sometime you're taking advice from folks that never build a single application in their life, now tell me, if you've never built an application how the hell you're in a position of telling others how they should learn how to code?
+Spoiler alert, **you're not**.

 ---